done1892/Square-Images-Colorization/README.md

 # Square Images Colorization

-This repo contains an example of an images colorization system for images depicting cities squares.
+This repo contains a project focused on the developing of a colorization system for images depicting cities squares.
+This project is under development.
+The idea is to produce two different models: the first based on an autoencoder structure and the second gans-based.

+Now, i'm scraping data from internet to get more data as possible to train my models.

+## Setup the deep learning environment

-## Setup the virtual enviroment for the project
+### Setup the virtual environment for the project

 `$ conda create -n venv python=3.7.4 anaconda`

-## Add the virtualenv as a jupyter kernel
+### Add the virtualenv as a jupyter kernel

 `$ ipython kernel install --name "image_colorization" --user`

-## Install Pytorch.
+### Install Pytorch.

 `$ conda install pytorch torchvision cudatoolkit=10.0 -c pytorch`

-## Change cudatoolkit preference if you have another version of CUDA.
+### Change cudatoolkit preference if you have another version of CUDA.
 If you don't have gpu:

 `$ conda install pytorch torchvision cpuonly -c pytorch`

-## Install requirements
+### Install requirements

 `$ pip install -r requirements.txt`